SEARCH:

-The Office of International Education specializes in immigration matters and is unable to assist with state and federal income taxes.
-If you require additional information or have specific questions, please attend one of the tax seminars or direct your inquires to a qualified tax professional with knowledge of international student tax matters.
+The Office of International Education specializes in immigration matters, not taxes.
+If youu require additional information or have specific questions, please direct your inquires to a qualified tax professional or call the IRS International Customer Service at (267) 941-1000.

 A Note About Tax Preparation Software